joshuaqm/joshuaqm/README.md

 ### 🚀 About Me
 - 🎓 Computer Engineering student at UNAM
-- 🌱 Currently learning Web and Android Development
+- 🌱 Currently learning Web and iOS Development
 - 🤖 Interested in collaborating on AI projects
-- 🎯 2024 Goal: Learn more about SQL and LLMs
+- 🎯 2025 Goal: Learn more about SQL and LLMs
-- ⚡ Fun fact: I love enchiladas de mole 🌯
+- ⚡ Fun fact: Coding, cumbias, and enchiladas de mole — in that order 🌯

 ---